-Bubbles in the exterior paint coating are usually caused by moisture in the substrate (wood siding, stucco, etc.) Moisture bubbles, unlike heat blisters, will go through all coats of paint down to the substrate.
+Bubbling of exterior paint coating is usually caused by moisture in the substrate (wood siding, stucco, etc.) Moisture bubbles, unlike heat blisters, will go through all coats of paint down to the substrate.

-Under the normal conditions, water will want to evaporate.
-If water is in a substrate and it does not have any coating on it, it isn't a problem.
-It will just dry out.
-However, if the paint coating gets in the way of the water which is trying to evaporate, the water vapor, unable to penetrate the coating, will put enough pressure on the paint to force it away from the substrate, creating a bubble.
+Under normal conditions, water will want to evaporate.
+If water is in the substrate, and it doesn’t have any coating on it, it isn’t a problem.
+It will just evaporate — dry out.
+However, if the paint coating gets in the way of water trying to evaporate, the water vapor, unable to penetrate it, will put enough pressure on this coating to force it away from the substrate creating a bubble.

-To stop moisture bubbles, you must find and eliminate the source of the moisture in the substrate.
+To stop moisture bubbles, you must find and eliminate the source of moisture intrusion.

 Roof and gutter leaks, leaky windows and lack of proper flashing are all usual suspects in leak detection.
-Improper construction techniques, unsealed wood end-grain, uncaulked vertical joints and seams around widows and doors can all allow the rain water to enter the substrate and cause paint coatings to bubble.
+Improper construction technique, unsealed wood end-grain, uncaulked vertical joints and seams around widows and doors can all allow rain water to enter the substrate and cause paint to bubble.

-Likewise, moisture moving through a wall to the exterior paint can come from inside plumbing leaks, sink and tub overflows.
-These should be suspected and ruled out as possible culprits.
+Likewise, moisture moving through a wall, from inside home to the exterior paint, can come from plumbing leaks, sinks and tub overflows.
+These shouldn’t be ruled out as possible culprits.

-Moisture vapors from hot showers, cooking or using a humidifier can all be a cause of excessive moisture in a substrate.
-If there is not a vapor barrier or if the barrier is incorrectly installed, the vapor can easily move through exterior walls and cause paint bubbling.
+Moisture vapor from hot showers, cooking, damp basements and use of humidifiers can all be the cause of excessive moisture in substrate.
+If there isn’t any vapor barrier, or if the barrier is incorrectly installed, the vapor can easily move through exterior wall and cause paint bubbling.
 Suspect this if you find bubbling on the outside of bathrooms, laundry rooms and kitchens.
-Improve ventilation (fens, open windows, etc.) in those areas and consider the strategic use of dehumidifiers.
+Improve ventilation (install fens, open windows, etc.) and consider strategic use of dehumidifiers.

-Paint substrate has to be able to "breathe", that is, it has to be capable of releasing moisture it has absorbed.
-Proper venting and free to move expansion joints (as in the case of wood siding) are very important for this reason.
-But vents are often missing all together or are plugged by caked-on paint and the expansion joints are often caulked shut by over-zealous home owners and amateur painters.
+Paint substrate has to be able to “breathe”.
+That is, it has to be capable of releasing moisture it has absorbed.
+Proper venting and free to move expansion joints (as in case of wood siding) are all very important for this reason.
+But vents are often missing all together (or are plugged by caked-on paint) and expansion joints are often caulked shut by over-zealous homeowners and amateur painters.
 This can result in moisture being trapped in the substrate.

 Paint coating itself is generally breathable.
 That is to say, it is capable of allowing moisture vapors to pass through it.
-However, after a home is repainted five or ten times it can have ten or twenty coats of paint on it.
+However, after a home has been repainted five or ten times it can have ten or twenty coats of paint on it.
 This can bring the breathability of paint, and the substrate it is coating, to near zero.
-This is why you can often solve a persistent bubbling problem by stripping all of the old coatings from a substrate before repainting.
+This is why you can often solve a persistent paint bubbling problem by stripping all of the old coating from a substrate before repainting.

-In a situation where the substrate has lost most of its ability to breathe even a very small amount of moisture entering a substrate can build up and result in paint bubbling.
+In a situation where the substrate has lost most of its ability to breathe, even a very small amount of moisture entering it can build up and result in paint bubbling.

 Please also keep in mind that a perfectly dry and suitable for painting wood will have between 6 and 15 percent moisture content.
-So, even if the surface has never bubbled before, just by decreasing its breathability (through adding coats to an already too havy of a paint built up) and/or rasing the surface temperature by just a few degrees (due to darker color paint used) you can couse paint bubbling.
+So, even if the surface has never bubbled before, just by decreasing its breathability (through adding coats to already heavy paint build up) and/or raising surface temperature even by just a few degrees (due to a darker color paint used) you can cause paint to start bubbling.

 So, let’s recap.
 To deal with moisture caused bubbles one has to: